sadiqaka/SQB/README.md

 - **Multiple Question Types**: Supports multiple-choice, true/false, fill-in-the-blank, matching, and cause-and-effect questions.
 - **Editable Questions**: Review and edit generated questions to perfectly match your curriculum before starting a quiz.
 - **Interactive Quiz Mode**: Take quizzes in a clean, user-friendly interface with progress tracking.
-- **Instant Results & Review**: Get immediate feedback with a detailed score report, visual chart, and a question-by-question review with explanations.
+- **Instant Results & Review**: Get immediate feedback with a detailed score report, a visual chart, and a question-by-question review with explanations.
 - **Persistent Question Bank**: Save your favorite questions to a personal "bank" using the browser's local storage to build a custom quiz library.
 - **Responsive Design**: Fully functional and beautifully designed for desktops, tablets, and mobile devices.
 - **Full Arabic Language Support**: The UI, generated content, and overall experience are tailored for Arabic-speaking users.
+- **Secure by Design**: The API key is managed securely on the server, ensuring it's never exposed to end-users.

 ## 💻 Technologies Used